OmniLens: Towards Universal Lens Aberration Correction via LensLib-to-Specific Domain Adaptation: Introduction

 \section{Introduction}

-Computational Aberration Correction (CAC), equipped with a post image restoration method to deal with the degradation (\ie, the optical degradation~\cite{chen2021optical}) induced by residual optical aberrations of the target optical lens, is a fundamental and long-standing task~\cite{schuler2011non,kee2011modeling} in Computational Imaging.
-This technology is particularly highly demanded in mobile and wearable vision terminals for lightweight and high-quality photography~\cite{suo2023computational,zhang2023large}, where low-end lenses~\cite{heide2013high,gao2022compact} with simple structure and severe optical degradation are applied.
-Recent advances in CAC have centered around Deep Learning (DL) based methods~\cite{lin2022non,chen2021extreme_quality,chen_mobile_2023}.
-Benefiting from the strong image restoration networks~\cite{liang2021swinir, chen2022simple, zamir2022restormer}, DL-based CAC models can restore clear images for the target lens after being trained on the corresponding data pairs under lens-specific optical degradation~\cite{chen2021extreme_quality,chen2021optical}.
-However, these trained CAC models have invariably been tailored to a specific lens, revealing limited generalization ability to other lens designs, or even different manufactured samples with tolerances~\cite{chen2022computational_mass}.
-Considering the variability of optical degradation across diverse lenses, the complex and time-consuming pipeline of lens analysis, imaging simulation, data preparation, and model training requires to be re-conducted for every new lens, limiting the applications of lens-specific CAC methods.
+Computational Aberration Correction (CAC), equipped with a post-image-restoration method to deal with the degradation (\ie, the optical degradation~\cite{chen2021optical}) induced by residual optical aberrations of the target optical lens, is a fundamental and long-standing task~\cite{schuler2011non,kee2011modeling} in computational imaging.
+This technology is particularly highly demanded in mobile and wearable vision terminals for lightweight and high-quality photography~\cite{suo2023computational,zhang2023large}, where low-end lenses~\cite{heide2013high,gao2022compact} with simple structure and severe optical degradation are applied, as shown in Fig.~\ref{fig:teaser} (a).
+Recent advances in CAC have centered around Deep Learning (DL) based methods~\cite{lin2022non,chen2021extreme_quality,chen_mobile_2023} equipped with a powerful image restoration network~\cite{liang2021swinir, chen2022simple, zamir2022restormer} being trained on the corresponding data pairs under lens-specific optical degradation~\cite{chen2021extreme_quality,chen2021optical}.
+However, these methods have invariably been tailored to a specific lens, revealing limited generalization ability to other different lens designs.
+In this way, the complex and time-consuming pipeline of lens description calibration, imaging simulation, data preparation, and model training requires re-conduction for every new lens, limiting the applications of lens-specific CAC methods.

-Consequently, developing a universal CAC model~\cite{gong2024physics} to process the optical degradation of any imaging lens system has hit the forefront, which is a tremendously valuable yet formidable task in the field of DL-based CAC.
-In this article, we intend to set up a comprehensive solution to it, named OmniLens, whose overview is shown in Fig~\ref{fig:overview}.
-For the DL-based CAC model trained on paired aberration data, the performance depends heavily on whether the aberration distributions in the training database can cover those of the target lens.
-The key challenge lies in constructing a lens library (LensLib) containing diverse aberration distributions.
-Recent approaches for LensLib construction are mainly based on commercial lens databases (\eg, ZEBASE)~\cite{li2021universal,gong2024physics}, \ie, ZEBASELib, or random Zernike model~\cite{hu2021image,jiang2024computational}, \ie, ZernikeLib.
-However, the former suffers from the limited number and coverage of lens samples, and the latter overlooks the domain shift of aberration distributions between generated virtual lenses and real-world ones.